prius2055/image-sequencer/CONTRIBUTING.md

       ];
 ```
 ### Running a browser-only module in node
-If your module has browser specific code or you are consuming a dependency which does the `gl-context` api.
-We designed this api especially for webl based modules but since it runs the module in a headless browser, ti supports all browser specific APIs.
+If your module has browser specific code or you are consuming a dependency which does the `gl-context` API.
+We designed this api especially for web-based modules but since it runs the module in a headless browser, it supports all browser specific APIs.

-The api must be used in the following format
+The API must be used in the following format
 ```js
 var step = this;